-Electroconvulsive therapy (ECT) counselling is a common OSCE topic in psychiatry information giving scenarios.
+Electroconvulsive therapy (ECT) counselling is a common OSCE topic in psychiatry scenarios.
 It often includes dealing with a patient’s concerns about treatment and being able to answer questions in a sensitive, but informative manner.
-This guide gives a structured approach to explaining ECT treatment in an OSCE setting.
+This guide provides a structured approach to explaining ECT treatment in an OSCE setting.
 For the purposes of this scenario, the patient has treatment-resistant depression and is able to consent to ECT treatment.
-Check out the ECT counselling mark scheme here.

 Explanation of ECT

-‘Electroconvulsive therapy, also known as ECT, is a psychiatric treatment in which a patient is put to sleep and a small amount of electrical energy is directed toward the brain which induces a controlled minor seizure.
-This is thought to alter chemical imbalances in the brain, therefore reducing the severity of illness’.
+“Electroconvulsive therapy, also known as ECT, is a psychiatric treatment in which a patient is put to sleep and a small amount of electrical energy is directed toward the brain which induces a controlled minor seizure.
+This is thought to alter chemical imbalances in the brain, therefore reducing the severity of psychological illness.”

-At this point, acknowledge cues from patient/patient’s concerns – reassure that patient will be put to sleep for ECT and that you will give more detailed information to put their mind at ease.
+At this point, acknowledge cues from the patient’s concerns – reassure the patient that they will be put to sleep for ECT and that you can provide more information to put their mind at ease.

-Electroconvulsive therapy is a treatment for some severe psychiatric illnesses, including:
+Electroconvulsive therapy is a treatment for severe psychiatric illnesses, including:

 Link the explanation to whichever illness the patient has.

-- One of the most effective treatments for severe depression (70-80% response rate)
+It is one of the most effective treatments for severe depression (70-80% response rate).

-- ECT is commonly used in conjunction with antidepressants to stabilise mood
+ECT can have a synergistic effect when used in conjunction with antidepressants to help stabilise mood.

 A pre-procedure assessment is carried out by an anaesthetist.